billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/ReadMe.txt

 -----------------------------------------------------------

-Version 4 Beta Firmware
+Version 4 Firmware

 Hardware Changes:-
 Rotary Encoder added (mandatory)
 LCD Depreciated.

 Wiring colour changes to match JT HX pin-headers.
 Makes wiring neater.
-Dupont wires can also be used.
+(Dupont wires can also be used).

 Note to convert version 3 hardware to version 4, just add the rotary encoder :o)